scikit-hep/scikit-hep.github.io/pages/developers/mypy.md

 By default, MyPy does as little as possible, so that you can add it iteratively to a code base.
 By default:

-* All untyped variables and return values will be Any
+* All untyped variables and return values will be `Any`.
-* Code inside untyped functions is not checked _at all_
+* Code inside untyped functions is not checked _at all_.

 You can add configuration to `pyproject.toml` (and a little bit to the files themselves), or you can go all the way and pass `--strict`, which will turn on